 A major reprocessing of the entire GHRS science archive has been completed by ST-ECF, CADC, and STScI.
 This effort substantially improves the data quality and homogeneity.
 A similar reprocessing of the non-science data is currently underway.
-Contact the Archive Hotseat at archive@stsci.edu if you are interested in obtaining the reprocessed data.
-The science data can be retrieved currently through the High Level Science Products page at MAST.
+The science data can be retrieved currently through the High Level Science Product pages at MAST: http://archive.stsci.edu/hlsp/index.html